aadilmallick/my-notes-docusaurus/docs/software-development/05-Computer-science college.md

 - **Concept:** When the content of a resource changes, its URL is modified (e.g., by adding a version number, a timestamp, or a content hash as a query parameter or part of the filename).
 - **Mechanism:**
   - style.css?v=1.0.0 becomes style.css?v=1.0.1
   - bundle.js becomes bundle.1a2b3c4d.js
 - **Pros:**
   - Highly effective for long-lived caches (like browser and CDN caches).
   - No explicit invalidation needed; new URLs are simply new cache entries.
   - Old versions remain cached, which can be useful for users still on old pages.
 - **Cons:**
   - Requires a build process or server-side logic to generate unique URLs.
   - Can lead to many old, unused files accumulating on the server if not cleaned up.
-- **Use Cases:** Static assets (CSS, JS, images, fonts) served via browser cache or CDN.****
+- **Use Cases:** Static assets (CSS, JS, images, fonts) served via browser cache or CDN.\*\*\*\*

 #### Write through / Write back

 - **Concept:** These strategies link cache updates directly to write operations on the origin.
 - **Write-Through:** On a write to the database, data is simultaneously written to the cache.
 Ensures cache and DB are always consistent.
   - _Pros:_ High consistency.
   - _Cons:_ Slower writes, more complex error handling (what if DB succeeds but cache fails?).
 - **Write-Back:** Data is written to the cache first, then asynchronously synced to the database.
   - _Pros:_ Faster writes.
   - _Cons:_ Data loss risk on cache failure.
 - **Cache-Aside with Invalidation (Most Common):**
   - **Read:** Check cache; if miss, read from DB, then populate cache.
   - **Write:** Write to DB, then **explicitly invalidate (delete) the corresponding item(s) from the cache**.
   - _Pros:_ Clear separation of concerns.
 Simpler than write-through.
 Good consistency.
   - _Cons:_ Requires explicit invalidation logic; easy to forget.
 Potential for a "thundering herd" if many requests hit the cache simultaneously just after invalidation (they all miss and hit the origin at once).
 - **Use Cases:** Data that changes frequently and needs to be highly consistent (e.g., product prices, user balances, inventory).

 #### Event driven invalidation

 Event-based invalidation involves invalidating the cache when a specific event occurs that changes the underlying data.

-> [!NOTE]
+> [!NOTE] > _Example:_
+>
-> _Example:_
+> ---
-> ****
+>
 > When a user updates their profile information, an event is triggered to invalidate the cached profile data.
 This ensures that the next time the user's profile is accessed, the updated information is retrieved from the database.

 - **Concept:** The underlying data source or the service responsible for its changes publishes an event when an update occurs.
 Cache services subscribe to these events and invalidate relevant entries upon receiving an event.
 - **Mechanism:** Requires a message queue or publish/subscribe system (e.g., Redis Pub/Sub, Kafka, RabbitMQ).
 - **Pros:**
   - Highly scalable for distributed systems.
   - Near real-time invalidation.
   - Decouples the data source from the cache.
   - Provides more immediate invalidation than TTL.
   - Reduces the risk of serving stale data.
 - **Cons:**
   - Adds complexity to the architecture (another system to manage).
   - Requires careful design of event granularity and listener logic.
 - **Use Cases:** Large-scale microservices architectures, real-time data synchronization across many cache nodes.

 > [!TIP]
 > This approach is particularly useful in distributed systems where multiple services might be caching the same data.

 #### LRU, LFU, FIFO - cache eviction